powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default mode is `FORCED`.

+**startWithFrozenACEmulation**

+If `true`, simulation starts with HVDC link configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities in the base case.
+If a solution is found then the simulator continues with the HVDC set to AC emulation mode.
+Otherwise, the contingence simulation fails.

+If `false`, simulation allows HVDC lines to immediatly adapt to the new angles.

+The value 'true' is typically used to use a loadFlow to simulate an N-K contingency after a loadflow has previously be run.

+The default value is `false`.
+This parameter can be overriden by the security analysis parameter with same name.

 ## Configuration file example
 See below an extract of a config file that could help: